max-niederman/beryl/README.md

 ## Crystals
 Beryl identifiers, or Crystals, are encoded into 64 bits as follows:
-- **Generator ID**: 12-bit unsigned integer identifying the Crystal's generator.
+- **Generator ID**: 14-bit unsigned integer identifying the Crystal's generator.
 Further segmentation is left to the application, as conflicts will not occur unless the scheme is changed unevenly over less than a millisecond.
-- **Generator Counter**: 10-bit unsigned integer incremented for every Crystal generated and reset each millisecond.
+- **Generator Counter**: 8-bit unsigned integer incremented for every Crystal generated and reset each millisecond.
+This allows each generator to operate at up to 256,000,000 Crystals/sec.
 - **Timestamp**: 42-bit unsigned integer number of milliseconds since an application-defined epoch.